German-BioImaging/omero-ontop-mappings/README.md

 ./start_qlever.sh               # Start QLever SPARQL server
 ./launch_qlever-ui-mpiebkg.sh   # Start the QLever web UI (optional)
 ```

+**Note:** Materialization and QLever reindexing should be performed periodically.
+Otherwise the data will gradually
+become outdate.

 For more details see
 ➡️ [Qlever configuration](docs/qlever_docs.md)